maunope/DifferentiaPressureSensor/SOFTWARE_ARCHITECTURE.md

 The device will enter deep sleep when all of the following conditions are met:

-1. The UI has been inactive for a configurable period (`inactivity_timeout_ms`).
+1. The UI has been inactive for a configurable period (`inactivity_timeout_ms`), which causes the UI task to suspend.
-2. A new data log has been successfully written to the SD card.
+2. The `datalogger_task` has completed a write to the SD card and sent an `APP_CMD_LOG_COMPLETE_SLEEP_NOW` command to the `main_task`.
-3. The web server is not active.
+3. The web server is not active at the time the sleep command is processed.

 The sleep sequence is as follows:

-1. The `main_task` detects that the sleep conditions have been met.
+1. The `main_task` receives the `APP_CMD_LOG_COMPLETE_SLEEP_NOW` command.
-2. It suspends the `uiRender_task` and powers off the OLED display to save power.
+2. It verifies that the UI is suspended and the web server is inactive.
-3. It sends a `DATALOGGER_CMD_PAUSE_WRITES` command to the `datalogger_task` to ensure no data is being written to the SD card.
+3. It sends a `DATALOGGER_CMD_PAUSE_WRITES` command to the `datalogger_task`.
-4. It waits in a non-blocking loop, periodically checking the shared buffer until the `datalogger_task` confirms it has paused.
+4. It waits for the `datalogger_task` to confirm it has suspended itself.
-5. Once paused, it de-initializes the SD card and cuts power to the main peripheral power rail.
+5. Once paused, it de-initializes the SD card, Wi-Fi, and cuts power to the main peripheral power rail.
-6. It saves critical state variables (e.g., the timestamp of the last write) to RTC memory, which persists through deep sleep.
+6. It saves critical state variables (e.g., the timestamp of the last write, total uptime) to RTC memory, which persists through deep sleep.
-7. It configures two wakeup sources:
+7. It configures two wakeup sources for the ESP32-S3:
     *   **GPIO**: A press on the rotary encoder button.
     *   **Timer**: A timer set by the `sleep_duration_ms` configuration value.
+    *   **Timer**: A "smart" timer.
+It calculates the time remaining until the next log is due and will sleep for the configured `sleep_duration_ms` or the remaining time, whichever is shorter.
+This ensures the device wakes up on time for the next log without oversleeping.
 8. It calls `esp_deep_sleep_start()` to enter deep sleep.

 ### Waking Up